clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 after sunset.
 You know the Sun is just below the horizon, so you can get a good idea of where the Sun is relative to the celestial sphere of stars.

-At right we see the Sun begins in Capricorn on December 22\.
+At right, we see the Sun begins in Capricorn on December 22\.
 (All dates are for “Biblical Times”, around the first or second century AD, when the Jesus Story was written.
 In our present age you have to wait until January 18 to see what they saw on December 22, due to the earth’s precession.
 See [Lesson on Earth's Precession](precession.htm)).
 Note how each day at sunset Capricorn gets lower and lower until it is completely below the horizon.
 The Sun appears to travel